meituan/POT/README.md

 ### Review
 For each user, we divide his reviews into historical reviews and recent reviews.
 There are 419,711 historical reviews and 135,586 recent reviews in PATag.
+We only use meaningful sentences in reviews as input, i.e. review sentences that can correspond to predefined aspects.
+As multiple review sentences may link to the same aspect in reviews, we only select the one with the highest confidence as the opinion tag.
+Briefly, we use meaningful sentences from historical reviews as input, and output the meaningful sentences with the highest confidence for a single aspect in recent reviews, i.e., opinion tag.
 ```console
 - UGC_Aspect_Word.npy
 - UGC_RankedAspects.npy